Do Not Make Sudden Moves to Miss A Deer

 If you hit a deer, and you have avoided having a crash other than your contact with the deer, be very careful when approaching it; if it is still alive it could start kicking and very possibly hurt you.
 If you hit a deer call 911 and report it to authorities.

 The stats on deer hits are astounding.
 1.5 million Deer related accidents are estimated to occur in the United States each year, according to The Insurance Institute for Highway Safety.
-These accidents result in over $1 billion of White-tailed_Deer_Crossing_a_Road_Kensington_Metropark_Michiganvehicle damage.
+These accidents result in over $1 billion of vehicle damage.

 There are certain times when you must be more aware of the increased danger of deer; whenever you are traveling through heavily wooded areas, at dawn and dusk, mating season which is in the fall, hunting season which will make deer run.
 Ohio is one of the leading states in the number of annual deer related crashes – other states among the top in this unwanted category are IL, IN, MI, PA, GA, and the Carolinas.